by Kirsty Munro

 Many Japan-specific cliches read like the writer’s research consisted of watching “The Last Samurai” or “Blade Runner” on repeat.
 Our audience is global and well-informed.
 Before they travel, they’ve done their research.
 I remember the first time I came to Japan; I had watched every Studio Ghibli movie and every episode of Terrace House and read every Haruki Murakami book that I could find.
 I read the Lonely Planet guide front-to-back and I’d searched all the beautiful Instagram hashtags; what I wanted was something real.

-Leave the Oriental theme park
+Japan is not an Oriental theme park

 From reading some travel articles, you might believe Japan is overrun by geisha, samurai and anime characters.
 That might have worked back in the 1990’s when anime was a rare sight on cable TV and Japanese cuisine meant the food-throwing spectacle at Benihana.
 And yet, we are still getting served up the same tired tropes about “exotic Japan,” that you only actually find at Edo Wonderland.